kim135797531/opencog-python-blending/doc/diary/README.md

 **CodingCodingCoding**

-* Implement method that makes able to change parameters value by user.
-* Make documentation and prepare mid-term evaluation.
+* Push my project to OpenCog repository.

+**ETC**

+* Design about public API of my project, and make its document.

 ### Pause
-* Design about public API of my project, and make its document.
 * Try to use Unified Rule Engine, PLN in python.
 * Select nodes to blending.
   * Make the waiting queue of ConceptNode